-What is your group's surrent bank 1.14 In addition, we will recruit local trade people to adjust our current equipment, thereby helping to keep our fees affordable and supporting local businesses.
-1. We can hold Kennel Club shows, thereby representing Renfrewshire within the greater dog agility community.
-2. When monitored by the Kennel Club, our equipment will be up to standard.
-3. The new standards were introduced to reduce wear and tear on dogs' joints and reduce the risk of injury while training.
-By practicing on equipment that meets these standards, the number of years a dog/handler combination can train will likely increase.
-1,185.00 What is your group's current bank balance?
-1.17 1,100.00 Are there any significant items of expenditure to be set against this bank balance?
+In addition, we will current equipment, and supporting loca thereby helping I businesses. g to kee p our fees af fordable We can hold Kennel Club shows, thereby representing Renfrewshire within the greater dog agility community.
+When monitored by the Kennel Club, our equipment will be up to standard.
+3. The new standard on dogs' joints and it practicing on equiprof years a dog/hand ment that meet s these standards, th e number What is your group's current bank balance?
+1.14 1,185.00 Are there any significant items of expenditure to be set against this bank balance?
 1.14 Yes Club insurance £170, Kennel Club fees £105, Grounds maintenance £275, Equipment maintenance & repair £310.
 Have you applied for funding from any other sources?
-(This includes other Council grant sources as well as external grant providers such as Lottery funding) 2.12 Source of Funding Secured/Not Secured Times Secure cale for Decis ed ion if not Diagon briefly explain the bonefit 2.6 1 We can held Ken nal Club shaves + h o r o h , roproceptin - Please briefly explain the benefit for the Local Partnership area if you are awarded this grant 2.0 We can hold Kennel Club shows, thereby representing Renfrewshire within the greater dog agility community.
+(This includes other Council grant sources as well as external grant providers such as Lottery funding) 2.12 Source of Funding Secured/Not Secured Times Secure cale for Decis ed ion if not Please briefly explain the benefit for the Local Partnership area if you are awarded this grant 2.6 We can hold Kennel Club shows, thereby representing Renfrewshire within the greater dog agility community.
 When monitored by the Kennel Club, our equipment will be up to standard.
 The new standards were introduced to reduce wear and tear on dogs' joints and reduce the risk of injury while training.
 By practicing on equipment that meets these standards, the number of years a dog/handler combination can train will likely increase. will be up and tear ng.
-By e number Previous local grant award history - previous 24 months (for office use only) 2.13 2018/19 LAC - 2,571.00 Full amoun Timing Equipment 2 747 00 timing equi 2017/18 LAC 2,717.00 Full amount used to purchase a lawn mower and port-a-loo lawn Any Additional Information/ Documents Provided with Grant Application 3.00 Please provide a breakdown of the total costs of the project and the amount requested from this grant source.
-2.11 Aluminium dog wall Aluminium A-Frame Adjustable height al work to adjust heigl e Iuminium see-sa aw £1,350, £1,200, £910.00, £525.00 £3,985
+By e number Previous local grant award history - previous 24 months (for office use only) 2.13 2018/19 LAC - Timing Equipment 2,571.00 Full amoun timing equ ipment 2017/18 LAC 2,717.00 Full amoun purchase a mower and loo lawn Any Additional Information/ Documents Provided with Grant Application 3.00 Please provide a breakdown of the total costs of the project and the amount requested from this grant source.
+2.11 Aluminium dog wall Aluminium A-Frame Adjustable height al work to adjust heigh e Iuminium see-sa aw £1,350, £1,200, £910.00, £525.00 £3,985

-Appendix 4 Submitted (Out of School Care Providers Only)
+Appendix 4 Submitted (Out of

+School Care Providers Only)

 Lead Officer Recommendation

 (for office use only)